-Figuring out what you owe on your home loan can be harder than a calculus exam.
+Figuring out what your home loan balance is can be harder than a calculus exam.

 For most people, their mortgage is their biggest debt.
 And their home is their most important asset.

 Yet, the people accounting for your payments are increasingly incapable of the very basics of their job.
 And that makes your job, as borrower and homeowner, more challenging.